Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Introduction

-However, analysing single-cell RNA sequencing data can be challenging due to issues and biases in the data collection.
+However, challenges arise in scRNA-seq data analysis due to the increased uncertainty and noise in measurements when moving from bulk to single-cell RNA-seq \citep{lahnemann2020eleven}.
 Specifically, only a small fraction of the total RNA present can be recorded, and thus, the data are very sparse, with zero values representing either true zero counts or missing values, also called dropouts.
 In addition, the fraction of transcripts recovered, also called the capture efficiency, varies across cells, causing high variability in expression levels and dropout rates.
-Moreover, batch effects are often present across experimental conditions, e.g. the control and mutant group, leading to further variability in capture efficiencies.
+Moreover, batch effects may be present across experimental conditions, e.g. the control and mutant group, leading to further variability in capture efficiencies.

-There has been a large amount of research in the field of normalization of observed gene counts to account for drop-outs, over-dispersions and batch effects.
-Often, the data are simply log-transformed \citep[e.g.][]{Greg}, after adding an offset to avoid the log of zero, and normalized in order to apply standard statistical tools.
-More recent approaches account for the count nature of the data directly, for example, through a negative-binomial model which also allows for over-dispersion \citep{basics, risso2018, Tang}.
+There has been a large amount of research in the field of normalization of observed gene counts \citep{vallejos2017normalizing} to account for dropouts, imputation, over-dispersion and batch effects.
+Often methods originally developed for bulk RNA-seq are employed; however as single cells are highly heterogeneous, the assumptions of these methods are typically not met, potentially leading to adverse consequences in downstream analysis \citep{vallejos2017normalizing}.
+More recently, methods tailored to scRNA-seq have been introduced \citep[e.g.][]{Greg,kharchenko2014bayesian,l2016pooling}, in which normalization is carried out in a preprocessing step by dividing the raw counts by estimated cell-specific scaling factors (i.e. capture efficiencies).
+Subsequently, the data are simply log-transformed, after adding an offset to avoid the log of zero, in order to apply standard statistical tools.
+Alternatively, capture efficiencies can be jointly estimated with other parameters of interest, such as gene expression, through approaches that account for the count nature of the data directly, for example, through a negative-binomial model which also allows for over-dispersion \citep{basics, risso2018, Tang}.